Telefonica/mistica-android/screenshots.md

     @RunWith(RobolectricTestRunner::class)
 or
     @RunWith(ParameterizedRobolectricTestRunner::class)
-depending if it's a parametrized test or not, use
+depending if it's a parametrized test or not.
+Use
     @RunWith(Enclosed::class)
-to mix them (`ButtonKtTest.kt` is an example of this)
+in case multiple of them must be on the same file (`ButtonKtTest.kt` is an example of this).

 Then use `captureRoboImage()` function to take the screenshot and use `ScreenshotUtils.getScreenshotName()` to set the name of the test.: